When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 1. Collecting seeds from this plant at home is quite problematic.
 Therefore, it is recommended to purchase them in specialized stores.

 2. If you still decide to collect the seeds yourself, then it is recommended to do this from the first dried flowers.
-So it's more likely that next year buttercup will not lose its decorative effect.
+So it is more likely that next year the buttercup will not lose its decorative effect.

-3. Garden ranunculus seeds should be sown in special containers at the end of February.
+3. Garden buttercup seeds should be sown in special containers at the end of February.
 The soil should be light and loose.

-4. From above, the sown seeds are sprinkled with a small amount of soil, which should then be well moistened from the sprayer.
-Containers are covered with glass or film.
+4. The sown seeds are sprinkled on top with a small amount of soil, which should then be well moistened with a spray bottle.
+The containers are covered with glass or film.
 A kind of greenhouse is created.

-5. Periodically, the glass is opened, condensate is removed, the earth is ventilated and moistened.
-Buttercup garden is grown at a temperature of 10 - 14 C in a shaded place.
+5. Periodically open the glass, remove condensation, ventilate and moisten the ground.
+Garden buttercup is grown at a temperature of 10 - 14 C in a shaded place.

-6. Usually after 2 - 3 weeks the first shoots already appear.
+6. Usually after 2 - 3 weeks the first shoots appear.

-7. After that, the container is rearranged on a bright windowsill, but there should be no direct sunlight.
+7. After this, the container is moved to a light windowsill, but there should be no direct sunlight.

-8. After the appearance of 4 true leaves, the plants dive into separate pots.
+8. After 4 true leaves appear, the plants are planted in separate pots.

 propagation by rhizomes

-1. Reproduction by rhizomes is somewhat easier.
-As already mentioned, the buttercup tuber is somewhat similar to the octopus.
+1. Propagation by rhizomes is somewhat easier.
+As already mentioned, the buttercup tuber is somewhat similar to an octopus.
 If you are a beginner gardener and you do not have tubers stored from last year, then you should also purchase them in special stores.

-2. The roots of this plant are packed in a special way and tend to be a bit dry.
+2. The roots of this plant are packaged in a special way and, as a rule, are a little dry.
 The main thing is that they are not overdried, so that they do not break.
 Otherwise, this plant will not sprout.

-3. Before planting, it is recommended to moisten them a little.
-First you need to make a dark solution of potassium permanganate and disinfect the roots in this solution for 20-30 minutes.
+3. It is recommended to moisten them a little before planting.
+First you need to make a dark solution of potassium permanganate and disinfect the roots in this solution for 20 - 30 minutes.

 4. Then they are wrapped in a damp cloth and left at room temperature for 3 hours.

-5. After that, they are placed in plastic bag and put in the refrigerator or any other cool place for a day.
+5. After this it is placed in plastic bag and put it in the refrigerator or any other cool place for a day.

-6. A day later, the roots of the garden ranunculus will swell almost twice and will be ready for planting them in the ground.
+6. After a day, the roots of the garden buttercup will swell almost twice and will be ready for planting them in the ground.

 Diseases and pests